Afghan health workers deliberately targeted during pandemic: UN | DW | 21.06.2020

 Read more: Why is the US in a rush to pull out troops from Afghanistan?

-Taliban spokesman Zabihullah Mujahid rejected the UNs finding, saying: ''We do not consider these allegations and reports to be accurate.''
+Taliban spokesman Zabihullah Mujahid rejected the UN finding, saying: ''We do not consider these allegations and reports to be accurate.''
 Instead, the group claimed it has protected health facilities.

 Afghanistan's government has not commented on the UN report.